-To prepare this Solvency Assessment Report we have completed a valuation of the Freeman Brothers Trust's assets and liabilities as at 31 March 2022 ("Review Date).
+To prepare this Solvency Assessment Report we have completed a valuation of the Freeman Brothers Trusts' assets and liabilities as at 31 March 2023 ("Review Date").
+At the previous Review Date, 31 March 2022, there was only one Trust - the Freeman Brothers Trust ("Trust 1").
+In the last 12 months however a new Trust - the Freeman Brothers Trust 2 - was established.
+All new plans sold after 1 July 2022 are put into Trust 2 and the Trust 1 is now closed to new plans.

-At the time of preparing this report there are ongoing discussions between the FCA and the Institute and Faculty of Actuaries ("IFoA") in relation to actuarial guidance on the preparation of Solvency Assessment Reports.
-This report complies with the Technical Actuarial Standard 100: Principles for Technical Actuarial Work (TAS 100).
-We have also considered the actuarial guidance included in existing Technical Actuarial Standard 400: Funeral plan trusts and incorporated some of the principles where we believe they are appropriate in terms of meeting the FCA's requirements.
+This report complies with the Technical Actuarial Standard 100: Principles for Technical Actuarial Work (TAS 100) and Technical Actuarial Standard 400: Funeral plan trusts (TAS 400).